Text Mining Undergraduate Engineering Programs' Applications: the Role of Gender, Nationality, and Socio-economic Status

-Researchers have also investigated the roles that gender and other demographic factors play in one's educational choices. \citet{Farmer} finds that the strength of motivations for women is similar to that of men; however, patterns and types of factors influencing men and women differ significantly.
-Parent and teacher support, socio-cultural stereotypes, and perceptions about engineers' societal impact are shown to have stronger influences on women than on men \citep{Farmer, Wang, Master}. \citet{bowles2002inheritance}, \citet{gould2011does}, and \citet{almaas2016willingness} investigate the inter-generational transmission of economic status and educational attainment.
+Researchers have also investigated the roles that gender and other socio-economic factors play in one's educational choices.
+Farmer \cite{Farmer} finds that the strength of motivations for women is similar to that of men; however, patterns and types of factors influencing men and women differ significantly.
+Parent and teacher support, socio-cultural stereotypes, and perceptions about engineers' societal impact are shown to have stronger influences on women than on men \cite{Farmer, Wang, Master}.
+Bowles and Gintis \cite{bowles2002inheritance}, Gould and Simhon \cite{gould2011does}, and Almas et al. \cite{almaas2016willingness} investigate the inter-generational transmission of economic status and educational attainment.
 They find the correlation between parental and children's education levels is economically significant.
-This correlation might be amplified by longer parental exposure and has a stronger effect on boys than on girls \citep{kalil2016father}.
+This correlation might be amplified by longer parental exposure and has a stronger effect on boys than on girls \cite{kalil2016father}.
 Overall, the findings in this research suggest that gender, ethnicity, and family background affect children's education and socio-economic status in a substantive way, which motivates the analysis in Section \ref{sec:comp_results}.